• Skip to primary navigation

 • Chocolate Covered Pecans Recipe

-• Makes a healthy bite-sized snack; naturally gluten-free with vegan option
+• Makes a healthy bite-sized snack; naturally gluten-free with a vegan option

 • Festive and beautiful homemade gift for the holidays or anytime